OlympusDAO-Education/Documentation/README.md

 ## How do I participate in Olympus?

 There are two main strategies for market participants: staking and bonding.
-Stakers lock supply and receive a share of protocol profits as they are earned.
-Bonders provide locked liquidity and receive a fixed profit after a fixed period of time.
+Stakers stake their $OHM tokens in return for more $OHM tokens, while bonders provide LP or $DAI tokens in exchange for discounted $OHM tokens after a fixed vesting period.

 Governance participants can get involved on our forum and through discussions on our discord.
 We are always looking for new community members to contribute!

 ## How can I benefit from Olympus?

 The main benefit for stakers comes from supply growth.
-The protocol takes a sizeable fee on all supply expansion, which is distributed primarily to stakers.
-Most gains for stakers will come from compounding balances, though price exposure remains an important consideration.
+The protocol mints new $OHM tokens from the treasury, the majority of which are distributed to the stakers.
+Thus, the gain for stakers will come from their auto-compounding balances, though price exposure remains an important consideration.
+That is, if the increase in token balance outpaces the potential drop in price (due to inflation), stakers would make a profit.

 The main benefit for bonders comes from price consistency.
-Bonders are promised a fixed return at a set point in time; that return is in $OHM and thus depends on price.
-Bonders benefit from a rising or static price.
+Bonders commit a capital upfront and are promised a fixed return at a set point in time; that return is in $OHM and thus the bonder's profit would depend on $OHM price when the bond matures.
+Bonders benefit from a rising or static $OHM price.

 ## Who created Olympus?